superfan6000/titan-os-tv-debug-api-possibly-/README.md

     Payloads are used to manage system functions and retrieve diagnostic data, with no visible security or authentication.

-    Hidden developer menus can be triggered via input sequences (Konami Code), revealing unreleased features such as “Freely”.
+    Hidden developer menus can be triggered via input sequences or other payloads , revealing unreleased features such as “Freely”.

     These findings indicate that Titan OS has internal, undocumented developer tools baked into the system, likely used for staging new content and services.